medgabrielgarcia-star/landing-page-odin/README.md

 Hi.
-This is a projecto of The  Odin Project.
+This is a project of The  Odin Project.